Big Ideas,

 What Are Teens Excited For?

-Our Team
+Our YPAR Team

 Seth Hollier

 Seth Hollier founded the Casper Youth Hub with a simple conviction: every teen deserves somewhere safe to go, something meaningful to do, and someone who's glad they showed up.
 What started as an idea in 2025 has grown into Wyoming's first comprehensive youth third space.
 A place where young people build real skills, find mentorship, and develop practical mental health strategies through maker culture, creative arts, and entrepreneurship.
+His approach is rooted in a core belief: listen to youth instead of assuming you know what they need.
+Every program at the Hub is co-designed with young people, and mental health support is woven into everything — not as a separate curriculum, but embedded into the work itself.

 "It is my mission to show this community that when you empower youth and pair them with the right mentors, they can create something that is additive to the community."*Executive Director